Pacific Southwest, Region 9: Superfund

 While conducting the excavation work (more than 900 grid squares werre identified for excavation) some bedrock was encountered that required modification of the 1988 ROD.
 In August 1995, EPA issued an Explanation of Significant Difference (ESD) which revised the ROD by allowing soil that contained less than 100 ppm of PCBs and located at least 15 feet below ground surface to be left in place due to the impracticability of removal.The result of this action was that in 11 grid squares (12.5 feet by 12.5 feet) the remedial goal for PCB was not met.
 These grid locations can be found in Appendix F to the First Five-Year Review for MGM Brakes and in the Voluntary Covenant and Agreement to restrict land use filed with Sonoma County.

 The ESD also selected monitored natural attenuation (MNA) as the groundwater remedy and defined a Point of Compliance (POC).
 The POC was to be used to ensure that contaminants did not move beyond the boundary line (the POC) at concentration levels greater than MCLs.
-Groundwater is sampled on a semi-annual basis to monitor the progress of MNA.
+Groundwater was sampled on a semi-annual basis until October 2013 to monitor the progress of MNA when groundwater contamination was below maximum contamination levels for all contaminants of concern.

-The Second Five-Year Review was published on July 10, 2008.
-Like the First Five-Year Review, the Second Five-Year Review found the remedy to be protective of human health and the environment because all exposure pathways have been eliminated or controlled.
-One groundwater monitoring well continues to contain TCE slightly above the MCL of 5 ppb.
+The Third Five-Year Review was published on September 26, 2013.
+Like the First and Second Five-Year Reviews, the Third Five-Year Review found the remedy to be protective of human health and the environment because all exposure pathways have been eliminated or controlled.

 Cleanup Results to Date